-With most professional-grade coffee machines, the barista must know not only how to operate the machine but also the best grind size for the bean and its respective roast.
+With most professional-grade coffee machines, the barista must know not only how to operate the machine but also the best bean grind size for brewing and its respective roast.
 If you go full DIY with your coffee, you may not want to have a high hit-or-miss factor, especially if you’re in a serving environment.
 A coffee pod machine ensures that each cup will come out with the same quality and taste provided you use the same pod.

 As mentioned above, coffee pod machines shine through in a serving environment.
 The fact you can pop a pod into the coffee machine without having to worry about the filter basket, group head, and handle (that scoop thing you see baristas using) or replacing coffee beans adds to the value of coffee pod machines in environments like offices, artist studios, and other professional settings.

 Whether a coffee pod machine is in an office pantry or a kitchen at an Airbnb, it is accessible to everyone.
 People do not need to know the various settings and complicated button combinations required to get a coffee drink.

 The coffee pod machines are simple, and even though there’s a little bit of a learning curve, it is much shorter than an espresso machine.
 A small printed card can instantly educate your guests on how to use the device.
 Think of its ease of use as being similar to a coffee vending machine (albeit with much better quality coffee).

 If you use a coffee machine, you might have to brew large batches.
 And coffee isn’t the best drink to leave idle for a few hours.
 It might not get stale enough to be a health hazard, but it definitely loses taste, and your consumption experience isn’t as good.